jarrarhaider1214/docs/pages/user-guide/components/scaling/scaling.md

 **Node Scaling**

-1. Start a Project creation wizard and go to the **Cluster** configuration.

-2. Add a 2nd node pool.
-   **Note**: 1st node pool is always Master Pool and user can’t define a scaling on it.
+1. Once container scaling is enabled and configured, click **Configure NodePool Auto Scaling** to configure node scaling.

    ![1](imgs/1.jpg)

-3. Scroll down and use the radio button to enable scaling.
+2. Select the Node Pool **Name** from drop-down for scaling.

+   > **Note**: 1st node pool is always Master Pool and user can’t define a scaling on it.

-4. Specify the **Max Scaling Group Size** i.e. the number that node can be scaled to in case of resource requirement.
+3. Specify the **Max Scaling Group Size** i.e. the number that node can be scaled to in case of resource requirement and click **Update**.
 (Conditions will be set at container level scaling)

+   Similarly, you can set scaling for other node pools as well.

    ![2](imgs/2.jpg)